connorrothschild/connorrothschildd.github.io/_posts/2019-11-21-map-springfield.md

-In this post, I expand upon the wonderful [Christian Burkhart's](https://christianburkhart.de/) wonderful [ggplot2tor tutorial](https://ggplot2tutor.com/streetmaps/streetmaps/) on streetmap creation using ggplot2.
+In this post, I expand upon [Christian Burkhart's](https://christianburkhart.de/) wonderful [ggplot2tor tutorial](https://ggplot2tutor.com/streetmaps/streetmaps/) on streetmap creation using ggplot2.
 My process differs slightly from his in that I include text using `geom_label`, rather than PowerPoint, to create the text annotations.
 (This was much more difficult!)

 {% highlight r %}